arfathpasha/KBase_Process/travis.md

 12) To set up nightly builds, go to https://travis-ci.org/[YOUR_GITHUB_NAME]/[YOUR_MODULE_NAME].
 Make sure to replace the strings [YOUR_GITHUB_NAME] and [YOUR_MODULE_NAME] in the URL.
 Follow the link "More Options"->"Settings" on the top right.
 Add a cron job to run daily.

 13) Once you have it all set up and working through your forked repo, you may change the ``` git clone``` line in your .travis.yml file to clone your module from the "kbaseapps" github account instead of your personal account.
+You also need to run ```travis encrypt TEST_TOKEN="[YOUR_TOKEN_HERE]" --add``` again under kbaseapps/your_module repo to update Travis source.
 Then make a commit, push and create a pull request.
 Once your changes have been merged to "kbaseapps", your CI test setup will begin testing the upstream "kbaseapps" repo each time a new revision is created and when the nightly build is triggered.

 Q&A: